Dynamical analysis of the redshift drift in FLRW universes: Dynamics of the RD in Terms of

 with

-This particular model, $\Lambda$-CDM explicitly including a radiation component, is commonly believed to be an accurate representation of the evolution of our own universe from the current epoch at least as far back as the surface of last scattering (the CMB) at $z\approx 1100$.
+{This} particular model is commonly believed to be an accurate representation of the evolution of our own universe from the current epoch to at least as far back as the surface of last scattering (the CMB) at $z\approx 1100$.
+Thence, by eliminating $\Omega_k$, one has